BSL Launch Recite Me assistive technology myaccountMyAccount login image

 Why this matters

 A high MOT rate means that the council’s fleet of vehicles is being maintained to a high level throughout the year.
-Passing the MOT first time is cost effective as it means that a second MOT does not require to be paid for.
+Passing the MOT first time is cost-effective as it means that a second MOT does not need to be paid for.

 Our performance and how we compare